mas-4/blog.standingwater.io/src/posts/210424-violence.md

 > the experience of pleasure, joy, or self-satisfaction that comes from learning
 > of or witnessing the troubles, failures, or humiliation of another.

-Fascinatingly, the second sentence in the opening of [this Wikipedia][1] firmly establishes this as a human instinct, and not a learned behavior:
+Fascinatingly, the second sentence in the opening of [this Wikipedia][1] (accessed 4/24/21) firmly establishes this as a human instinct, and not a learned behavior:

 > Schadenfreude is a complex emotion where, rather than feeling sympathy, one
 > takes pleasure from watching someone's misfortune.
 This emotion is displayed